MXPSQL-Misc/LMMSK/commons/README.txt

 These patches are not available in the git repository for reasons such as size.
 In this case, look at the attributions and obtain yours from there.

+Audiopack is a folder for where you can find some of my custom instruments, Such as the TripleOscillator instruments, and the Vibed instruments.